 Add the fragrant geraniums and cinnamon and put on the heat.

-Bring to a boil, lower heat to medium high and cook, mixing regularly until the temperature reaches 105oC (220oF), for about 2 hours.
+Bring to a boil, lower the heat to medium high and cook, mixing regularly until the temperature reaches 105oC (220oF), for about 2 hours.

 Store in clean sterilized jars.

 As you may see from the above picture, which I took just after the jam was ready, there was some syrup in the jam.
 After a few days however that syrup became into a jelly and the jam was thicker.

 Maybe another myth is busted and you don’t need to add the peels and the seeds.
 However, if you do add them, I would suggest that you add more water, so that it will set into a jelly.

 Quince Jelly paste, in Greek Kydonopasto: A future recipe to post

 Another way to preserve quince is to make it into Kydonopasto (Quince Jelly Paste).
 The quince is cooked until all the moisture evaporates and then it has to dry.
 A lovely delicacy to enjoy during the winter.

 The above recipe can easily be made into Kydonopasto but if you want more instructions, you can find the recipe in Volume 2 of my e-cookbook “Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste! or wait until I post the recipe.